 In parallel with Laurel’s work on the press has been a pre-occupation with 19C aestheticism, and its implication in print culture and the press.
 Her lifelong work on Walter Pater in this respect has probed his writing career (and that of other authors), re-positioning him as a ‘man’ of letters, and examining the close links between press work and books.
 An interest in gender and queer culture has also informed her teaching and research; her present biographical project, Ink Work, and Clara and Walter Pater, fuses these interests in aestheticism, media, and gender.

-This study day is dedicated to the effects of Laurel’s work on the desubjugation of knowledge, to the politics of truth, and to the art of critique as voluntary insubordination.
+This study day, organised by Birkbeck and the University of Greenwich is dedicated to the effects of Laurel’s work on the desubjugation of knowledge, to the politics of truth, and to the art of critique as voluntary insubordination.

 The day will open with a brief plenary by Professor Aled Jones assessing the impact of Laurel’s work, before the rest of the morning is devoted to a workshop on nineteenth-century periodicals for research students.
 The afternoon will comprise a series of short talks given by Laurel’s former PhD students and colleagues, concluding with a plenary by Laurel herself on the future of the desubjugation of knowledge.